FrietzeLabUVM/cutruntools/INSTALL.md

 ## Download genome assemblies

 The genome sequence of a specific organism build (such as hg19, hg38) is required for motif finding.
 We provide a script [`assemblies.install`](assemblies.install) to download this automatically from NCBI.
-We specifically require repeat-**masked** genome sequence file.
-We support genome assembilies hg19, hg38, mm10, mm9.
+We specifically require repeat-**masked** version of genome sequence file.
+See [`assemblies.install`](assemblies.install) for more details.
 ```
 source assemblies.install
 ```